 Including the two member objections described above, there are twenty-eight (28) unresolved and outstanding objections sent by NHC members of the NCDs that were mailed pertaining to outstanding healthcare claims submitted by providers to NHC's Javelina Claims Processing Database.
-The Receiver will request by separate motion that the Court set a hearing for the remaining appeals, pursuant to NRS 696B.330.
+On March 24, 2025, the Receiver filed his Motion Requesting Procedure for and Hearings of Claimant Objections Pursuant to NRS 696B.330(8).
+This motion was granted at a hearing held on April 23, 2025.
+The Court has now set hearing dates for the remaining objections, and the Receiver will notify claimants of the time and date for their hearings pursuant to the Court's order.